AtandiweNdamase/Data-Governance-week-1/README.md

 # Data-Governance-week-1
-Data Governance - its a framework that is used to proactivily manage your data and managing the quality of your data to help the orgainiation focusing on increasing the value of data and reduces the risk behind.
+Data Governance - its a framework that is used to proactivily manage your data and managing the quality of your data to help the organisation focusing on increasing the value of data and reduces the risk behind.
 Advantages of good data governance:
 - improved data
 - extented data value